-Perhaps you’ve had a strange pain that will not go away, a visible lump under your skin, or a growing discomfort after a pregnancy.1 These are among the many possibilities that could start the process of getting diagnosed with a desmoid tumor.
-A doctor could even find a desmoid tumor while looking at a completely unrelated issue.2
+Perhaps you’ve had a strange pain that will not go away, a visible lump under your skin, or a growing discomfort after a pregnancy.1-3 These are among the many possibilities that could start the process of getting diagnosed with a desmoid tumor.
+A doctor could even find a desmoid tumor while looking at a completely unrelated issue.3,4

 Because desmoid tumors are so rare and can appear differently from person to person, people do not always get properly diagnosed right away.
 In fact, desmoid tumors are misdiagnosed approximately 30% to 40% of the time.5 One of the most common misdiagnoses is lipoma.6 Or a desmoid tumor may be incorrectly identified as scar tissue or another type of tumor.6,7

 That can mean delays for some people in getting the care they need.
 But don’t worry—there are several ways to help get a timely and accurate diagnosis.

 of the time5

 There are several ways to help get a timely and accurate diagnosis

 NCCN Guidelines for Patients® provides a roadmap to help patients understand their diagnosis and treatment options.
 According to the NCCN Guidelines for Patients, it is important that a biopsy be performed.
-Imaging of the primary site with a CT or MRI will be done as needed.6
+Imaging of the primary site with a CT or MRI will be done as needed.8

 An incorrect diagnosis can result in delayed or incorrect treatment.
 This may lead to unnecessary surgery and risk of complications.
 Your doctor may choose to perform additional tests as well.
 If you have questions about getting diagnosed, be sure to ask your care team.

 Medical history and physical exam